makerdao/mips/MIP45/mip45.md

 #### `Clipper.take` performs several initial checks:
 - a reentrancy check to ensure the function is not being recursively invoked
-- that the three-stage circuit breaker is not tripped
+- that the four-stage circuit breaker is not tripped
 - that the auction id corresponds to a valid auction
 - that the auction does not need to be reset, either due to having experienced too large a percentage decrease in price, or having existed for too long of a time duration
 - that the caller's specified maximum price is at least the current auction price